lincore81/xeen-godot-addon/addons/xeen/README.md

 Enjoy!

 # Issues
+- [ ] (Priority 3, Easy) Make box fill/clear algorithm more efficient
-- [ ] (4) Fix docgen.py to properly parse and write method parameters.
+- [ ] (Priority 4, Easy) Fix docgen.py to properly parse and write method parameters.
-- [ ] (5) Undoing changes to the brush seem a bit janky when FACE.WALLS is involved.
-- [ ] (6) Updated previews aren't shown in the asset browser
+- [ ] (Priority 6, ?)
+Updated previews aren't shown in the asset browser
-- [ ] (7) Fix linear 2 srgb shader https://github.com/tobspr/GLSL-Color-Spaces/blob/master/ColorSpaces.inc.glsl
-- [ ] (9) The cell picker code should also work in orthographic projection
+- [ ] (Priority 9, ?)
+The cell picker code should also work in orthographic projection

 # Milestones